Conrad Leyser: Media work

 In August 2015 Leyser appeared in a podcast for the Historical Association discussing the life of Augustine of Hippo.
 In January 2019 he appeared in an episode of the BBC Radio 4 series The Long View with Jonathan Freedland, comparing the reforming ambitions of Pope Gregory VII with those of Crown Prince Mohammed bin Salman.

 In November 2020 Leyser appeared in a podcast for the Oxford Centre for Research in the Humanities as part of a panel discussing Judith Herrin's book Ravenna: Capital of Empire, Crucible of Europe alongside Averil Cameron and Peter Frankopan.

 Honours and awards

 In 2007, while teaching at the University of Manchester, Leyser was awarded an Arts and Humanities Research Council research grant for the project 'Memory, 'Corruption', and Reform: The Roman Church, 860–960'.

 Personal life

 Leyser is married to Kate Cooper, a fellow historian of late antiquity who teaches at Royal Holloway, University of London.
-They have two daughters together.
+They have two daughters.